-There are no concrete rules for how much home you can afford, or how big your mortgage should be.
-This is because the way that a mortgage lender calculates your maximum purchase price will be different from how you would calculate it yourself.
+There are no concrete rules for how much home you can afford, or how big your mortgage can be.

 Debt-to-Income : Front-End Ratio